Ammonia: UC HII regions

 Ultra-compact HII regions are among the best tracers of high-mass star formation.
 The dense material surrounding UCHII regions is likely primarily molecular.
 Since a complete study of massive star formation necessarily involves the cloud from which the star formed, ammonia is an invaluable tool in understanding this surrounding molecular material.
 Since this molecular material can be spatially resolved, it is possible to constrain the heating/ionising sources, temperatures, masses, and sizes of the regions.
 Doppler-shifted velocity components allow for the separation of distinct regions of molecular gas that can trace outflows and hot cores originating from forming stars.

 Extragalactic detection

 Ammonia has been detected in external galaxies, and by simultaneously measuring several lines, it is possible to directly measure the gas temperature in these galaxies.
-Line ratios imply that gas temperatures are warm (≈50 K), originating from dense clouds with sizes of tens of pc.
-This picture is consistent with the picture within our Milky Way galaxy – hot dense molecular cores form around newly forming stars embedded in larger clouds of molecular material on the scale of several hundred pc (giant molecular clouds; GMCs).
+Line ratios imply that gas temperatures are warm (≈50 K), originating from dense clouds with sizes of tens of parsecs.
+This picture is consistent with the picture within our Milky Way galaxy – hot dense molecular cores form around newly forming stars embedded in larger clouds of molecular material on the scale of several hundred parsecs (giant molecular clouds; GMCs).